aweirth/portfolio/SQL/database project.md

 # Visualization

 I also wanted to take this project a step further and do some visulaization while I had the data ready; I wanted to see if an economic factor, such as income group, had a relationship with earning gold medal vs. silver or bronze in the olympics.
+We used python and matplotlib to do this.

 ```sql
 -- Query #2